 Jazz Vocal Ensemble

 All Columbia and Barnard Students students (both undergraduate and graduate) interested in participating in jazz ensembles and performance opportunities must audition.
-Auditions are required for admittance and will be held during the first week of the Fall semester only.
-First wednesday of the semester for instrumentalists and first Friday of the semester for vocalists.
-Sign up for auditions on the MPP Office door (618 Dodge Hall).
+Auditions are required for admittance and will be held during the first week of the fall semester only.
 All instrumentalists and vocalists are invited to audition.
 Some previous jazz performance experience is required.

-If you have any further questions about the Music Performance Program please review our
+If you have any further questions about the Music Performance Program, please review our FAQ.